chrisrusselljr/blog/content/posts/empowerment.md

 If you’re good at what you do, consider yourself a resource.

-Be helpful, but not as the cost of your plan.
+Be helpful, but not at the cost of your plan.

-Compromising your bandwith is stagnation.
+Compromising your bandwidth is stagnation.

 There are enough problems in the world to satisfy everyone.